Poorvab2525/mini-prj-P2PFaas/README.md

 # Booting

-For starting the bare framework you can use the command
+For starting the bare framework, you can use the command

 `docker-compose up`

+## With FaaS function

-But for running a test you need a function, in benchmarks the pigo-openfaas function is used.
-You can clone in this folder and then use the command
+But for running a benchmark you need to install a FaaS function.
+In [[1]](https://dx.doi.org/10.1109/PerComWorkshops53856.2022.9767498) and [[2]](https://dx.doi.org/10.1109/TCC.2020.2968443) the `pigo-openfaas` [[3]](https://github.com/esimov/pigo-openfaas) function is used.
+You can clone it in this folder and then:

+1. Build it with `faas-cli` [[4]](https://github.com/openfaas/faas-cli), this will create the Dockerfile needed for starting the Compose

+    `faas-cli build`

+2. Start the framwork

     `docker-compose up -f docker-compose-fn.yml`

-# Information
+# Cite the work

-For a detailed information about the framework you can read my MSc thesis at [raw.gpm.name/theses/master-thesis.pdf](https://raw.gpm.name/theses/master-thesis.pdf).
-If you are using P2PFaaS in your work please cite [https://ieeexplore.ieee.org/document/8964273/](https://ieeexplore.ieee.org/document/8964273/):
+ If you are using P2PFaaS in your work please cite [[1]](https://dx.doi.org/10.1109/PerComWorkshops53856.2022.9767498) or [[2]](https://dx.doi.org/10.1109/TCC.2020.2968443)

 ```bibtex
 @article{8964273,